watbulb/tt-logo-digital-test/README.md

 Creating pins and/or power nets on your logo design will lead to headaches during the OpenLane flow if your logo does not actually uses these things.
 In the case of Uri Shaked's Skullfet art, these parts are FETs and thus require power, but this will be unecessary for most logos.

+**5. Do not place the logo on the very bottom corner of the design:**

+If the logo is placed on the bottom corner of the design, the PDN may not like it, move it up and to the left/right a little bit.

 ## Logo Input Types